agentsea/tide-ui/README.md

 3. [Moondream](https://github.com/vikhyat/moondream) (in the next release)
 4. [ShowUI](https://github.com/showlab/ShowUI)

-We will experiment with these models to see which one is best fit for this specific use-case.
-We care about performance and cost/efficiency.
+We will first focus on Molmo, which already has a fairly high performance on clicking.
+For more info on its performance vs Claude Sonnet 3.5 see [evals/general_clicking/](./evals/general_clicking/)

 ## Evaluation

 TBD

 ## TODO

-- [ ] Get screenshots in full-screen.
-- [ ] Use OmniParser's YOLO model for automatic bounding boxes.
+- [ ] Update annotator to use clicks again.
-- [ ] Use Sonnet 3.5 for automatic annotation
+- [ ] Add automatic annotation with Sonnet 3.5
-- [ ] Repeat fine-tune with PaliGemma
+- [ ] Run ft script